 Nike Okwahn II - The Nike Okwahn II debuted in 2012 as a follow-up to the success of the original Okwahn silhouette.
 These shoes are part of Nike’s ACG (All Conditions Gear) line that produces sneakers oriented for the outdoors.

 These Nike mid-top hiking sneakers feature uppers with multi hues that nicely blend with each other, rope laces, reinforced heels, nylon straps, and speckled midsoles.
 Trail-ready midsoles and grippy outsoles round off the shoes.

 Style: The Okwahn II has eye-catching colorways normally reserved for sneakers but contains the sturdiness of trail runners.
 Pair your lifestyle kicks with dark wash jeans, a plain shirt, and a finished twill jacket for a rugged look that fits right in with your shoes.

-- Nike Air Max Goadome - The Air Max Goadome is an ACG footwear that was released by Nike in 2007.
+Nike Air Max Goadome - The ACG-based Air Max Goadome is a shoe that was released by Nike in 2007.
 The shoes were inspired by a heritage sneaker from the Nike archives, and designer Carl Blakeslee wanted to see if he could take the elements and fit them in a boot.

 The shoes provided outstanding comfort through the Air-Sole technology and featured waterproof full-grain leather uppers to endure tough conditions.
 Not only were the shoes great for withstanding outdoor elements, but they also proved to be excellent for people who work in the service industry who tended to be on their feet all day.